How to take collagen powder effectively

-Bare Biology’s Skinful, is a type I marine collagen.
+There are different types of collagen and the most common one in humans is type I (about 90%).
 This kind of collagen is thought to be especially effective when it comes to your appearance because its molecular structure is similar to our skin.
-Plus its peptide molecules are smaller in size and therefore more bioavailable to the body.
+Plus its peptide molecules are smaller in size and therefore more bioavailable to the body, meaning it can be absorbed where it’s needed rather than just passing through and out the body.
+But how to take collagen?
+This article explains how.

 What is the best way to take collagen powder?